kailaix/ADCME.jl/docs/src/mpi.md

 The above two set of operators support automatic differentiation.
 They were implemented with MPI adjoint methods, which have existed in academia for decades.

+[This section](./installmpi.md) shows how to configure MPI for distributed computing in ADCME.

 ## Limitations

 Despite that the provided `mpi_*` operations meet most needs,  some sophisticated data communication operations may not be easily expressed using these APIs.
 For example, when solving the Poisson's equation on a uniform grid, we may decompose the domain into many squares, and two adjacent squares exchange data in each iteration.
 A sequence of `mpi_send`, `mpi_recv` will likely cause deadlock.